Special points on intersections of hypersurfaces

 \end{example}

-Note that obliterating via the largest available subspaces affords a better bound on $f_j(\bm)$, with compounding effects as $n$ grows.
-On the other hand, given the growth of $\bm^j$ and subsequent types that arise over the course of evaluating a bound, it is difficult to speak generally about the obliterations to expect from the start of a calculation.
-With this in mind, we can establish a coarse upper bound on $f^\ell_j(\bm)$ by obliterating using only lines (see Appendix \ref{appendix:computing_f} for a comparison to the bounds derived by using highest-dimensional planes to obliterate highest-degree forms whenever possible), from which we deduce Theorem \ref{thm:bounds_for_l-closed_dense_j-planes}.
+Given the growth of $\bm^j$ and subsequent types that arise over the course of evaluating a bound, it is difficult to speak generally about the obliterations to expect from the start of a calculation.
+With this in mind, we can establish a coarse upper bound on $f^\ell_j(\bm)$ by obliterating using only lines (see Appendix \ref{appendix:computing_f} for a comparison to the bounds derived from the optimal strategy), from which we deduce Theorem \ref{thm:polynomial_bounds_body}.